Fair Value Measurements

 |Note 9 - Fair Value Measurements||

-On a recurring basis, we measure certain financial assets and liabilities based upon the fair value hierarchy as described in the Company's significant accounting policies in Note 3.
-The following table presents information about the Company's liabilities measured at fair value as of December 31, 2015.
+On a recurring basis, we measure certain financial assets and liabilities based upon the fair value hierarchy.
+The following table presents information about the Companys liabilities measured at fair value as of June 30, 2015:

 The fair value changes in the fair value of recurring fair value measurements using model-derived valuations in which significant inputs are observable or can be derived principally from, or corroborated by, observable market data (Level 2), relate solely to the derivative liability as follows: